Windows Vista: Finding the IP Address

 1. From the Start Menu, type Command Prompt in the search field then click Command Prompt once it appears.

-3. The IP address should appear along with other LAN details in the readout.
+4. The IP address will display along with other LAN details.

-NOTE: For some computers, instead of typing 'ipconfig', users may have to type 'ipconfig/all' in the Command Prompt.
+NOTE: For some computers, instead of typing 'ipconfig', type 'ipconfig/all' in the Command Prompt.
 Typically, 'ipconfig/all' shows more detailed information such as default gateways and subnet masks.

 Referenced from: Windows.microsoft.com